 There’s so much to know about Hōkūle‘a’s history, as well as the background of the Polynesian Voyaging Society started by great leaders in Hawaiian culture.
 You can read more about it at hokulea.com.

 So are you itching to experience ocean exploration?
 Well, before you go on an adventure, it’s best to learn some basic seafaring skills so you won’t be thrown off the plank for not contributing.
 If you’re interested and have the commitment, Honolulu Community College, in partnership with the Polynesian Voyaging Society (PSV), is offering non-credit basic crew member training from July in which you’ll learn about the history of the PSV, parts of the canoe, seamanship and the basics of navigation.
 No sailing is involved at the beginner’s level, but if you’re selected to continue on, your future just may find you navigating a course under a night sky with the help of the Four Star Families (you’ll learn about it).
 Call to register: (808) 845-9296.
-Classes will be ongoing, so call or visit their website for info even if you can’t attend the July classes.
+Classes will be ongoing, so call for info even if you can’t attend the July classes.

 Be inspired to learn & do!